 Chachapoyas

-The best time to visit Chachapoyas is during the dry season, which runs from May to September.
-The weather is mild, and you can enjoy clear skies and comfortable temperatures for exploring the archaeological sites and hiking through the lush mountains.
-However, if you’re a nature enthusiast, the rainy season from December to March brings the landscapes to life, with vibrant greenery and cascading waterfalls.
+The ideal time to visit Chachapoyas is during the dry season, from May to September.
+This period offers mild weather, clear skies, and comfortable temperatures for exploring archaeological sites and hiking.
+However, the rainy season from December to March transforms the landscape with vibrant greenery and more dramatic waterfalls, appealing to nature enthusiasts.

 Getting There